-Our research is primarily at the policy and strategic level: how can humanitarian action be made more effective?
-HERE-Geneva has conducted, or is in the process of conducting, the following self-initiated projects.
+WORK IN PROGRESS: Our research is primarily looking at the policy and strategic level: How can humanitarian action be made more effective?
+HERE-Geneva is in the process of conducting two self-initiated projects:

 2016 – 2020

 The Role of ‘Mandates’ Study has sought to understand how different organisations set priorities and make strategic choices, and how these enable them to fulfil their goals in armed conflict.
 The study set out to investigate the commonalities and differences of so-called ‘single-’ and ‘dual-’ or ‘multi-mandate’ organisations with regard to their approaches and activities in protracted situations of conflict, assuming there might be complementarity among them.

 The conclusions of the research radically question the way in which humanitarian action is defined and coordinated based on activities alone, and call for a recognition of the heterogeneity of humanitarian actors in conflict settings to inform considerations of coordination.

 - Case study Central African Republic (2019)

 The first ever World Humanitarian Summit (WHS) offered an opportunity to improve humanitarian action, build a stronger sector, forge better links between humanitarian response and development aid; and more crucially to address the political failures that generate and sustain so much crisis.